vitar/clrf/src/en/theory/90-practices-toolbox.md

 - Board: to do → in progress → done.
 - WIP limit: no more than 2–3 projects at once.

-Applicable to renovations, vacations or any family projects.
+Applicable to renovations, vacations, or any family projects.

 ## 5. Wardley Maps

 Wardley Maps help see values, needs and practices in dynamics: what has become habitual and what is still new.

-For a couple this is a tool for strategic decisions: moving, changing jobs, choosing a future direction.
+For a couple, this is a tool for strategic decisions: relocating, changing jobs, choosing a future direction.

 ## 6. Risk management

-Risk analysis allows preparing for crises.
+Risk analysis allows you to prepare for crises.

 - What risks we have (financial, emotional, health).
 - How we mitigate them (reserve, insurance, support).